Golds-l/Golds-l/README.md

 # All experience comes from mistakes.

 - 👋 Hi, I’m @Golds-l
-- 👀 I’m interested in machine learning and cv
+- 👀 computer vision and machine learning
-- 🌱 I’m currently learning computer vision
 - 📫 How to reach me->my e-mail 3365638834@qq.com

 <!---